 The committee is scheduled to hold a third public hearing at 7:30 p.m.
 Wednesday in the Frontier Volunteer Fire Hall, Frontier Avenue at 102nd Street, Wheatfield.
-Then it was scheduled to hold an intensive series of meetings to draft its land-use proposals.
+Then it was scheduled to hold an intensive series of meetings to draft its land-use proposals and wage

-cussing its options at Wednesday's meeting," said Ormsby.
+".The committee will be dis-! cussing its options at Wednesday's meeting," said Ormsby.